ncatlab/nlab-content/pages/9/9/4/5/5499/content.md

 best-fit line to $S'$ will be different from that to $S$, so the inclusion won't hold.

-One might argue that the way to fix this is not to decide _a priori_ that the morphisms in $E$ should be inclusions, but to let them be determined by the morphisms in $C$.
+Maybe the way to fix this is not to decide _a priori_ that the morphisms in $E$ should be inclusions, but to let them be determined by the morphisms in $C$.
 Philosophically speaking, perhaps this is reasonable &#8212; we don't perceive the raw data directly, but always fit it to a preconceived model.
+But I feel I'm missing something else here.

+That's about as far as I've got; the examples I've so far constructed have the same structure as in 18, and seem to be missing something.
+I need to think about the structure of $C$ and $E$, and probably get away from $E$ being only a subcategory of Set.
+One possibility which feels promising (thanks to Victor Winschel for encouraging me on this) is to see whether stochastic logic programming can be formulated in terms of adjoints.

 ## Informal justification ##